Blind and Buried Vias

 Blind and buried vias are used to connect between layers of a PCB where space is at a premium.
 A Blind Via connects an outer layer to one or more inner layers but does not go through the entire board.
 A Buried Via connects two or more inner layers but does not go through to an outer layer.

 - Not all combinations are possible.

-Blind and Buried Vias add considerably to the cost of a PCB.
+- Blind and Buried Vias add considerably to the cost of a PCB.
 They should only be used when absolutely necessary.
-To help designers of tight boards, we offer via holes down to 0.15 mm in our pooling services and down to 0.10 mm as a non-poolable option.
-These need minimum outer layer pad sizes of 0.45 mm and 0.40 mm respectively.
+To help designers of tight boards, we offer via holes down to 0.10 mm in our pooling services.
+For more information on minimum hole and copper pad sizes please see our PCB Design Guidelines – Drilled Holes page.

 Use the Buildup Editor to check what Blind and Buried Via options can be produced for your design and to work out their cost.
 Choose from over 700 pre-set multilayer builds, accessed by number of layers, board thickness, build and copper weight.
 Then add your blind and/or buried via requirements.
 If you can use a pre-set build you get your offer faster, the boards are easier to build and so the price is lower.

 Every multilayer build-up is constructed out of Cores, Pre-pregs and Copper Foils.

 You can think of a core as a double-sided PCB.
 It is a rigid piece of base laminate with copper pre-bonded onto each side.
 If you go to the pre-defined build-ups for a 4 layer, you will see that the standard build has a core in the centre containing the copper tracking/planes for layers 2 (= inner layer 1) & 3 (= inner layer 2).